MicrosoftDocs/learn/learn-pr/student-evangelism/python-flask-build-ai-web-app/includes/4-exercise-extract-text.md

 1. If you haven't already installed the Azure CLI and signed in to it for the first time, follow the instructions in an earlier unit for doing so.

-1. Open a Command Prompt window or terminal and use the following command to create a resource group named "contoso-travel-rg" in the Azure North Central US region to hold all the Azure resources that you create in this module:
+1. Open a Command Prompt window or terminal, and use the following command to create a resource group named "contoso-travel-rg" in the Azure North Central US region to hold all the Azure resources that you create in this module:

     ```bash
     az group create --name contoso-travel-rg --location northcentralus